Tags

 ## What this guide covers

-Label subscribers with flexible, binary markers that power targeting in broadcasts, sequences, automations, segments, and magic links.
+Label subscribers with flexible, binary markers for targeting in broadcasts, sequences, automations, segments, and magic links.

 ## Sections